 Exterior shots of the Hudson house were filmed at 172 S. McCadden Pl. in Los Angeles.
 Right next door at 180 S. McCadden Pl. is the house Judy Garland lived in during production of The Wizard of Oz (1939).

-Bette Davis had been nominated for Best Actress in her film What Ever Happened to Baby Jane?
-(1962), which also starring Joan Crawford.
-If Bette had won, it would have set a record number of wins for an actress.
-According to the book "Bette & Joan - The Divine Feud" by Shaun Considine, the two had a life long mutual hatred, and a jealous Joan Crawford actively campaigned against Bette Davis for winning Best Actress, and even told Anne Bancroft that if Anne won and was unable to accept the Award, Joan would be happy to accept it on her behalf.
-According to the book - and this may or may not be 100% true, but it makes a good anecdote - on Oscar night, Bette Davis was standing in the wings of the theatre waiting to hear the name of the winner.
-When it was announced that Anne Bancroft had won Best Actress for The Miracle Worker (1962), Bette Davis felt an icy hand on her shoulder as Joan Crawford said "Excuse me, I have an Oscar to accept".
+Bette Davis was nominated for the Oscar for Best Actress for her performance in this movie.
+Had Davis won, it would have set a record number of wins for one actress.
+According to the book "Bette & Joan - The Divine Feud" by Shaun Considine, Davis and Joan Crawford had a lifelong mutual hatred, and a jealous Crawford actively campaigned against Davis winning Best Actress, even telling Anne Bancroft that if Bancroft won and was unable to accept the Award, she would be happy to accept it on her behalf.
+According to the book - and this may or may not be 100% true, but it makes a good anecdote - on Oscar night, Davis was standing in the wings of the theatre waiting to hear the name of the winner.
+When it was announced that Bancroft had indeed won for The Miracle Worker (1962), Davis felt an icy hand on her shoulder as Crawford said, "Excuse me, I have an Oscar to accept."